snystrom-github/deep-learning-challenge/README.md

 Then I used evaluate() on the test set to assess how well the model generalizes to unseen data and provides the loss and accuracy values to judge the model's overall performance.

 **Model Evaluation Output**

-     •	Loss: 0.5550 (approx. 0.55499)
+     Loss: 0.5550

-     •	Accuracy: 72.58% (approx. 0.7258)
+     Accuracy: 0.7258

 **Output Interpretation**

-**1. Accuracy (0.7258 or 72.58%):**

-     o	The model has an accuracy of 72.58% on the test set.
+1. Accuracy (0.7258 or 72.58%): The model has an accuracy of 72.58% on the test set.
 This means that approximately 72.58% of the time, the model correctly predicted whether a charity application would be successful or not.
 This is a fairly decent start, but I would want to aim for higher accuracy if taking this project further.

-**2. Loss (0.5550):**

-     o	The loss value of 0.5550 (binary cross-entropy loss) indicates how well the model’s predictions align with the true labels.
+2. Loss (0.5550): The loss value of 0.5550 (binary cross-entropy loss) indicates how well the model’s predictions align with the true labels.
 In binary classification, lower loss values represent better model performance, with a value closer to 0 indicating near-perfect predictions, but it suggests there is room for improvement.

 **Potential Future Improvements**

-     •	I could add more complexity to the model with more hidden layers or notes.
+ I could add more complexity to the model with more hidden layers or notes.

-     •	I could experiment with varying the number of epochs, batch size, and learning rate.
+ I could experiment with varying the number of epochs, batch size, and learning rate.

-     •	I could look at metrics such as Precision, Recall, or F1-score.
+ I could look at metrics such as Precision, Recall, or F1-score.